-The Planning and Intelligence Section is responsible for the collection, evaluation and dissemination of operational information related to the incident for the preparation and documentation of the IAP at the Field Level or the EAP at an EOC.
+The Planning and Intelligence Section is responsible for the collection, evaluation and dissemination of operational information related to the incident for the preparation and documentation of the EAP at the EOC.
 Planning/Intelligence also maintains information on the current and forecasted situation and on the status of resources assigned to the emergency or the EOC.
 As needed, Branch Coordinators are appointed to collect and analyze data, prepare situation reports, develop action plans, set Geographic Information Systems (GIS) priorities, compile and maintain documentation, conduct advance planning, manage technical specialists and coordinate demobilization.
+Additional information may be obtained from the field IAP.

-• The Department of Conservation and Development (DCD) Director or designee is the Section Chief for Planning and Intelligence
+The Department of Conservation and Development (DCD) Director or designee is the Section Chief for Planning and Intelligence